A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 They think they playing god
 Fuckers forgot we bleed the same blood

+There will be a time that’s the last youre ever thought of

 See u in the day’s haze
 (Dancing in the kitchen in the day’s haze)
 U could call me heydaze